Probabilistic bisimilarities between quantum processes: Conclusions and further work

-Recursive definitions are very useful in modeling infinite behavior of processes, and the uniqueness of recursion equations in the sense of strong bisimilarity and equality provides us with a powerful tool for reasoning about correctness of implementations with respect to specifications in various process algebras, including CCS \cite{Mi89}, $\pi$-calculus \cite{MP92} and higher-order process calculi \cite{Sa96,Th90,Th93,YW01}.
-However, there are some technical difficulties to introduce the constructor of recursion in the quantum setting.
-The main reason is that it is difficult to define the notion of free quantum variables for recursively defined process expressions.
-For example, if we allow the process expression defined by to be valid, then some problem will occur when we attempt to assign free quantum variables to $A$: on one hand, from Definition \ref{def:qPrE} 6, to make $\qc c!q.A$ meaningful we must have $q\not\in qv(A)$; on the other hand, also from Definition \ref{def:qPrE} 6, we know $q\in qv(\qc c!q.A)$.
+Recursive definitions are very useful in modeling infinite behavior of processes.
+Furthermore, uniqueness of solutions of recursion equations provides a powerful tool for reasoning about the correctness of implementations with respect to specifications.
+However, there are some technical difficulties in introducing recursive constructs into qCCS.
+For example, if we allow the process defined by to be valid, then problems will occur when we attempt to assign free quantum variables to $A$: on one hand, from Definition \ref{def:qProc} (5), to make $\qc c!q.A$ meaningful we must have $q\not\in qv(A)$; on the other hand, also from Definition \ref{def:qProc} (5), we know $q\in qv(\qc c!q.A)$.
 This is a contradiction because we will naturally require $qv(\qc c!q.A)\subseteq qv(A)$ in definition equation (\ref{eq:recursion}).
-However, the difficulty will not exist in the following recursively defined quantum process which consequently inputs a qubit through quantum channel $\qc c$, applies a predefined unitary transformation on it, and outputs it through $\qc c$.
+However, the difficulty does not exist in the following recursively defined quantum process which consequently inputs a qubit through quantum channel $\qc c$, applies a predefined unitary transformation $U$ on it, and outputs it through $\qc c$.
 Here we can freely let $qv(A)=\emptyset$.

-In order to provide some useful mathematical tools for describing approximate correctness and evolution of concurrent systems, one of the authors \cite{Yi01} has tried to develop topology in process algebras.
-In particular, he and Wirsing \cite{YW00} introduced the notions of $\lambda$-bisimulation and approximate bisimilarity in CCS equipped with a metric on its set of action names, and further applied to probabilistic processes \cite{Yi02b}.
-So an interesting question is to see whether these notions can be also extended to the quantum setting.
+In order to provide some useful mathematical tools for describing approximate correctness and evolution of concurrent systems, one of the authors has tried to develop topology in process algebras \cite{Yi01}.
+In particular, he and Wirsing \cite{YW00} introduced the notions of $\lambda$-bisimulation and approximate bisimulation in CCS equipped with a metric on its set of action names, and further applied them to probabilistic processes \cite{Yi02b}.
+To extend these notions to the quantum setting is a direction worthy of future investigation.

-Another direction worthy of future investigations is the relation between the expressibility of our qCCS and that of quantum $\lambda$-calculus presented in \cite{To04}.
-Recall that Milner has proven that classical CCS is equivalent to $\lambda$-calculus in the sense that any one of them can be induced to another.
-It is interesting to examine whether qCCS presented in this paper and quantum $\lambda$-calculus also enjoy a similar property.